Diagnosis and Treatment

 Concussions will most often not be positive on most neuroimaging

-The leading researchers on sport-related concussion have suggested that CT and MRI provide very little help to concussion evaluation because the neuroimaging often reveals normal structural results (Broglio 2014; McCrory, 2013).
+The leading researchers on sport-related concussion have suggested that CT and MRI provide very little help to concussion evaluation because the neuroimaging often reveals normal structural results (Broglio 2014; Patricios, 2023).
 More recent studies involving the use of other imaging modalities have been conducted and have shown some promise in the research setting but are still not recommended for regular clinical use in sport-related concussion management.
 Every head injury must still be handled with caution, just because your son or daughter has imaging with negative results, it does NOT mean they did not suffer a concussion.

 Self-Reported Symptom Scales